GoSecure/pyrdp/docs/README.md

+# RDP Protocol

+[CyberArk has a great resource](https://www.cyberark.com/resources/threat-research-blog/explain-like-i-m-5-remote-desktop-protocol-rdp) that introduces the RDP protocol.

 # The PyRDP library
 Our RDP implementation was designed so it could be used for tools other than our MITM.